 Our extemely successful conference has been concluded at Marriott Waltham Abbey, which was signed off with an incredibly powerful and personal training session from Scott from Section 31 training

 We also raised money raised for our Sponsored Charity Teddington Trust, and had a great evening dinner and a bit of a dance!
+Thanks to everyone for a great couple of days!

 At Affinity, we realise the important role our male foster carers play in the lives of the young people in their care, which is why we organised our Men in Foster Care morning this morning.